Current Exhibits:

 Cemal Ekin, “Trees of the Aegean”

-Most trees have character, olive trees manifest the most visible and varied character of them all.
+Most trees have prednisone character, olive trees manifest the most visible and varied character of them all.
 Considered by many as eternal trees, they live centuries, even beyond millennia.
 Camel Ekin has captured the character and personality of the olive trees of Ayvalik, Turkey and created stunning “portraits”, capturing the spirit residing within.
 In his series of images, Ekin displays the uniqueness of the trees’ rotational growth into twisted shapes of trunks; the light show of leaves with a dark green side and a shimmering silvery side; and of course, the aged dignity they seem to preserve even after severe pruning.
 The “Trees of the Aegean” are like monuments, a gift to us in many ways by nature.